 My OKR journey starts in Japan

 The article itself was a piece from The Times’ correspondent Richard Lloyd Parry, based in Tokyo.
 He was reflecting on the impact tourism was having on the city.
 But the bit that caught my attention was that the government had set a target of 20 million foreign visitors a year by the time the country hosts the Olympics in 2020.
 They achieved their goal five years early.
-But rather than sitting back and celebrating their success, they doubled the 2020 goal to 40 million, with a target of 60 million for 2030.
+But rather than sitting back and celebrating their success, they doubled the 2020 goal to 40 million.
+Still not satisfied, they went on to set an additional target of 60 million for 2030.

 As someone who has delivered projects and managed portfolios, these achievements sounded incredible.
 When the 20 million goal had first been conceived, Japan had never seen visitor numbers above nine million.
-Setting a goal of more than double that must have felt almost impossible to those in the Japan National Tourism Organization (JNTO).
-But those almost impossible goals are often the ones that inspire true greatness.
-Andy Grove, former Chairman and CEO of Intel certainly thought so when he first coined the term OKR (which is an acronym for Objectives and Key Results).
+Choosing to set a goal of more than double that must have felt almost impossible to those in the Japan National Tourism Organization (JNTO).
+But those nearly impossible goals are often the ones that inspire true greatness.
+Andy Grove, former Chairman, and CEO of Intel, certainly thought so when he first coined the term OKR (which is an acronym for Objectives and Key Results).
 He observed that output is greater when everyone strives for achievements beyond their immediate grasp – even though trying means failure half of the time.

 Project Managers are not taught this.
-They are taught to come up with realistic goals, with safety and contingency built-in.
+They are trained to come up with realistic goals, with safety and contingency built-in.
 Risk management features heavily, yet opportunity management seldom gets a mention.
 This conservative approach features in personnel management too.
-If your annual bonus is linked to you achieving an objective, where is your incentive to set yourself a goal that is stretching, audacious and ambitious?
+If your annual bonus is linked to you achieving an objective, where is your incentive to set yourself a goal that is stretching, audacious, and ambitious?

 The parable of the three stonecutters